shamadee/wasm-init/Readme.md

 If you are on board with wasm-init's automation, the quickest road to success would be:
 `npm run wasm-init emcc_path=./../emsdk` (modify path accordingly).
 This will set Emscripten's file path in the wasm.config.js file automatically.
 This will also install and compile all necessary files, including a server.js, index.js and index.html file, that are already setup to include WASM in the browser.
-(Executing `npm run wasm-init` *will overwrite any files that may already be there!*)
+(Executing `npm run wasm-init` **will overwrite any files that may already be there!**).

+If you now run your browser (either manually or with gulp), and go to localhost:3000, open up the console, and you should see the message from the C++ file printed.

 If you want less clutter, the following flags for `npm run wasm-init` might be of interest: